Space-Studios/Space-Wars/README.md

 # You can import on a school laptop, it is a pain to do though Nour did do it (miraculously)

-# Importing or building on school laptops or networks will not work (THIS IS NOT TRUE, NOUR DID IT)